 If the machine is powered by a generator or from the mains, the frequency of the supply current, specified for the motor by the manufacturer, shall be stable at ± 1 Hz if the machine is equipped with an induction motor, and the supply voltage at ± 1 % of the rated voltage if the machine is equipped with a commutator motor.
 The supply voltage is measured at the plug of a non-detachable cable or cord, or at the inlet of the machine if a detachable cable is provided.
 The waveform of the current supplied from the generator shall be similar to that obtained from the mains.

+If a voltage range is labelled at the machine, measurements shall be taken at the highest labelled voltage range.
+If the voltage range is 220-240 V, test at 230 V

 If the machine is powered by battery, the battery shall be fully charged.